This police shooting happened during a traffic stop in Tomah, Wisconsin.

 What are the lessons learned from this video?

-Starting with Aaron’s article yesterday on radio communication in traffic stops, calling in the stop before making the stop is very important.
+In Aaron’s article on conducting safe traffic stops, he highlights calling in the stop before making the stop as very important.
 If the officer hit the lights and then tries to call out the stop, he or she may not have enough time to call it in before the suspect jumps out and starts shooting.
 If you do not have GPS (or it is not working today), no one is going to know where you are when you call out “Shots Fired!”

 Have a plan for what to do if a suspect jumps out suddenly when making a stop.
 You are automatically behind the curve since you are reacting to the suspect’s moves, but considering your options ahead of time is one way of quickening your response.